EdvardStudent23/gsm_sim800l_project/README.md

 There are function to send an sms and to make a call.
 BUT these functions work theoretically (based on the information from different sources), because for some unknown reason, even after connecting to a good current source and adding a 1000 µF electrolytic capacitor to smooth out voltage surges when connected to the network, my module seemed to reset the connection (it did not blink for 3 seconds, i.e. it connected, but then returned to the network search mode).

 ### How to use
+You can clone the project into STM32CubeIDE and change it.
+Or you can create your own project, but make the following steps:

 You should create such directoris (Libraries and next ones) in your project as i have in this project.
 Next check your Project -> Properties.
 Add the pathes here: